QMonkey/monkey-vim/README.md

 Maybe you feel like your IDE is not powerful or convenient.
 Therefore, you may install lots of plugins.
 After that, you may find your IDE is too slow!
 That is unbearable!
 Finally, you have to choose between powerful and lightweight.
 Perhaps you can also install an IDE for a specific programming language.

-The project monkey-vim, aims to make a convenient, powerful but still lightweight and fast IDE.
+The project monkey-vim, aims to make a powerful and fast IDE.

 ## Screenshot